 It is the responsibility of the employer to convince Return to Work SA of their inability to provide suitable duties for you before they may be released from their responsibility to provide you with the suitable duties.

 In the event that your employer is lawfully unable to provide suitable duties to you, you may be “detached” from your employer and the continuation of the workers compensation claim (including provision of vocational rehabilitation), becomes the responsibility of the relevant compensating authority (either EML, Gallagher Bassett or a self-insured employer).

-If you have suffered a workplace injury that you are on workers compensation for and you believe that your employer is neglecting to provide you with suitable duties (which the employer is capable of providing), you should get in touch directly with today’s blog writer, Jeff Widera who can talk you through your rights and entitlements while on workers compensation and assist you with any action required.
+If you have suffered a workplace injury that you are on workers compensation for and you believe that your employer is neglecting to provide you with suitable duties (which the employer is capable of providing), you should get in touch with our workers compensation team who can talk you through your rights and entitlements while on workers compensation and assist you with any action required.